jfrog/artifactory-cli-go/README.md

    --dry-run      [Default: false] Set to true to disable communication with Artifactory.
 ```
 ##### Arguments
-* The first argument is the path to the artifacts to be uploaded to Artifactory.
+* The first argument is the local file-system path to the artifacts to be uploaded to Artifactory.
 The path can include a single file or multiple artifacts, by using the * wildcard.
 **Important:** If the path is provided as a regular expression (with the --regexp=true option) then
 the first regular expression appearing as part of the argument must be enclosed in parenthesis.